CIS3296SoftwareDesignF21/prj-04-the-snake-game/README.md

 “For people off all ages who need an easy but challenging game, The Snake Game is a Java-based game that engages users by having a point-based system which rewards them as they play and adds obstacles and speed to improve difficulty of the game.
-Unlike the retro/original version of the Snake Game, our Snake Game provides a simple interface with improved gameplay.”
+Unlike the retro/original version of the Snake Game, our Snake Game provides a simple interface with improved gameplay that utilizes multi-threading processes for the collisions and direction of the snake.”

 ```